Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

 How long do coffee pods last?

-Most coffee pods have a “best by” date approximately 6 to 15 months from the production date, depending on the coffee.
+Most coffee pods have a “best by” date approximately 6 to 15 months after the production date, depending on the type of coffee.

 How can I tell if a coffee pod has gone bad?

-Check for broken packaging, loose seals, punctures, or a noticeable coffee smell.
-These signs indicate that air or moisture may have entered, compromising the coffee’s quality.
+Check for broken packaging, loose seals, punctures, or a noticeable coffee odor.
+These signs indicate that air or moisture may have entered, compromising the coffee's quality.

 Conclusion